mrochelle23/Canticlassics/docs/hl_tasks.md

 - Responsible: Joan

 2. Phase 2 wireframe on Figma.
-- Description: Create website wireframes with different aspect ratios from phase 1 wireframe.
+- Description: Create website wireframes with different aspect ratios from the phase 1 wireframe.
 - Expected time to complete: Completed
 - Responsible: Joan